magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 - Header or inline?  (the later copys whole function body into the area where the function is called).
 - `constexpr` and `static` are independent of each other. `static` defines the object's lifetime during execution; `constexpr` specifies the object should be available during compilation.
 - Always make sure that you profile is actually meaningful in a releases because you're not gonna be shipping code in debug anyway
+- You should 100% use smart pointers if you are doing serious work.

 ## Assembly